Geodan/pg2b3dm/README.md

 ## History

+2024-08-08: release 2.14.0:

+- add support for lines without z values

+- add support for multiple postgres types for the radius column (not only real)

 2024-08-07: release 2.13.0: add support for shaders per inner geometry of collections

 2024-07-30: release 2.12.0: use LineCurve instead of Catmullrom curve for lines (better performance + more accurate)